voegelas/Alien-libmaxminddb/README.md

 ## DEPENDENCIES

 Requires Alien::Build from CPAN.
-On Windows, Alien::MSYS needs to be installed.

 Install the package libmaxminddb-devel or libmaxminddb-dev if you would like to use your operating system's libmaxminddb library.

+Windows is not supported.
+Please do not ask for Windows support.

 ## INSTALLATION